canguruhh/MetaverseTutorials/tutorials/3-MITs/README.md

 ## Connect to your dApp

-To interact with `metaversejs` in your webapp, you need to reference `metaversejs` in your HTML.
+To interact with `metaversejs` in your web app, you need to reference `metaversejs` in your HTML.
 ```
 <script type="text/javascript" src="/dist/metaverse.min.js"></script>
 ```